SerenityOS/serenity/Meta/Lagom/ReadMe.md

 ## Fuzzing

 Lagom can be used to fuzz parts of SerenityOS's code base.
+Fuzzers can be run locally, and they also run continuously on OSS-Fuzz.

+### Fuzzing locally

+Lagom can be used to fuzz parts of SerenityOS's code base.
 This requires buildling with `clang`, so it's convenient to use a different build directory for that.
 Fuzzers work best with Address Sanitizer enabled.
 Run CMake like this:

     # From the root of the SerenityOS checkout: